Seamonsters-2605/CompetitionBot2018/seamonsters/docs/index.rst

 =================================================

 This is Team 2605's Python library for robot code.
-It builds on wpilib and adds useful utilities for working with input, motors, drivetrains, and Nav6's, as well as for simulation without a robot and for quick and simple tests.
+It builds on wpilib and adds useful utilities for working with input, motors, drivetrains, and Commands, as well as for simulation without a robot and for quick and simple tests.

 Terminology